dfinity/portal/docs/blog/features/vetkd-primer.md

 VETKeys introduces *new primitives*, and most notably **VETKD**.
 VETKD extends an older primitive called identity based encryption (IBE), which itself is an extension of public key encryption.

 ## Public key encryption (PKE)
-*"We stand today on the brink of a revolution in technology"*, possibly the greatest opening line of any crypto paper, was penned by Whit Diffie and Martin Hellman in 1976 in their New Directions paper introducing public key cryptography.
+*"We stand today on the brink of a revolution in cryptography"*, possibly the greatest opening line of any crypto paper, was penned by Whit Diffie and Martin Hellman in 1976 in their New Directions paper introducing public key cryptography.

 ![DH ND](../_assets/dh76.png)